lennon-c/SandBox_Mkdocs/docs/Playground/pyodide.md

 ````

-## packages of project hosted in GitHub
+## Packages of Project Hosted in GitHub

-this will not work, pyodide cannot access your documentation, nor the installs at deployment.
+This will not work, pyodide cannot access your documentation, nor the installs at deployment.

 ```pyodide
 from sandbox.calculations import Two_numbers